-Here is a list of simple steps that you can use in your parish, school, ministry, or home to help in your efforts to celebrate the Solemnity of the Annunciation.
+Here is a list of simple steps that you can use in your parish, school, ministry, or home to help in your efforts to celebrate the Solemnity of the Annunciation and the 25th anniversary of Evangelium vitae.
 These steps offer ideas on how to use the provided resources.
 Each step may not apply to your specific circumstance, but most can be adapted to suit your needs.
-The supplemental resources referenced in this action guide can be found at respectlife.org/action-guides, unless otherwise noted.